-Phace Phase 1 verbal Phase 2 Formal Phase 3 - Phase 4 - Sorious conction following discussion Phase within the reminder Caution Phase 3 - Same day 30 Phase 4 - Withdrawal or Serious sanction following discussion involving lead professionals and thorough behaviour reminuer Caution minute Immediate investigation of incident or specific student. system and detention. placement in Response to be either include a 1-to-5-day school following low following actention.
-'Reflection' placement inside of Reflection; community response. level disruptive repeated low- following including 'out of service; suspension from school; permanent response. behaviours level disruption further low- classroom exclusion from school.
-(LLDB).
-(LLDB). level behaviours' (OOCB) (2200).
-(2200). disruption.
-Behaviours Student disturbing Continued low Continued low Continued low level Suspensions or Permanent Exclusion to be presented other children. level disruption level disruption disruption described considered by students C described in described in in previous phases.
-Failure inside of 'Reflection' (not Student off task. previous phases. previous phases.
-Relentless and persistent truancy.
-Persistent and relentless breaches of the exhaustive).
-Refusal of phases.
-Phone refusal school behaviour policy. reasonable Thome reliabal Threatening behaviour/ Verbal abuse requests from External or internal towards an adult. adults. truancy, including Dangerous behaviour, including arson. being more than 5 Drug or Alcohol related incident.
-Talking over others minutes late to lesson.
+Phase within the behaviour system and school response.
+Phase 1 verbal reminder following low level disruptive behaviours (LLDB).
+Phase 2 Formal Caution following repeated low- level disruption (LLDB).
+Phase 3 Same day 30-minute detention. following further low- level disruption.
+Phase 4 Withdrawal or Immediate placement in 'Reflection' including 'out of classroom behaviours' (OOCB) Serious sanction following discussion involving lead professionals and thorough investigation of incident or specific student.
+Response to be either include a 1-to-5-day placement inside of Reflection; community service; suspension from school; permanent exclusion from school.
+Behaviours presented by students (not exhaustive).
+Student disturbing other children.
+Student off task.
+Refusal of reasonable requests from adults.
+Talking over others including the teacher.
+Calling out without permission.
+Slow to start work or to follow instructions.
+Leaving seat without permission.
+Answering back.
+Showing disrespect to others.
+Eating in lesson.
+Uniform breach.
+Inappropriate use of language.
+Lack of effort in lesson.
+Continued low level disruption described in previous phases.
+Continued low level disruption described in previous phases.
+Continued low level disruption described in previous phases.
+Phone refusal.
+External or internal truancy, including being more than 5 minutes late to lesson.
+Deliberately unruly behaviour that compromises the safety of others.
+Any behaviour which disrupts the good order of the school.
+Physical altercation with another student.
+Vaping/ smoking or associated vaping/ smoking.
+Theft.
+Bullying including homophobic, racist or other discriminatory behaviours.
+Verbal abuse.
+Physical assault.
+Threatening behaviour.
+Wilful damage to property.
+Any other serious behaviour described in the relationship policy.
+Walking or running away from staff.
+Suspensions or Permanent Exclusion to be considered Failure inside of 'Reflection' Relentless and persistent truancy.
+Persistent and relentless breaches of the school behaviour policy.
+Threatening behaviour, Verbal abuse towards an adult.
+Dangerous behaviour, including arson.
+Drug or Alcohol related incident.
 Possession of an offensive weapon.
-Principal the name and reputation of the including the teacher.
-Deliberately unruly Bringing the name and reputation of the school and Trust into disrepute. behaviour that Sexual misconduct.
-Calling out without compromises the Child on child abuse/ Bullying, including permission. safety of others. online.
+Bringing the name and reputation of the school and Trust into disrepute.
+Sexual misconduct.
+Child on child abuse/ Bullying, including online.
 (Please refer also to the Anti-Bullying policy.)
-Slow to start work Any behaviour which Making knowingly, untrue accusations or to follow disrupts the good against adults in school. instructions. order of the school.
+Making knowingly, untrue accusations against adults in school.
 Instances of theft.
-Leaving seat Physical altercation Actual or threatened physical assault against another student or an adult in school without with another student.
-Sexual abuse or assault. permission.
-Supplying an illegal drug or possession of an Vaping/ smoking or illegal drug with intent to supply.
-Answering back. associated vaping/ Carrying an offensive weapon. smoking.
-Making a malicious serious false allegation Showing disrespect to Theft. against a member of staff. others. men. • Placing students, staff and members of the others.
-Bullying including public in significant danger or at risk of Eating in lesson. homophobic, racist or significant harm, including arson or similarly other discriminatory dangerous behaviours.
-Uniform breach. behaviours.
-Persistent disruption and defiance including 1 child on child abuse (which would include Inappropriate use Verbal abuse racist or homophobic abuse).Possession and/or use of an illegal drug or of language.
-Physical assault drug paraphernalia on school premises. i nysicul ussuult Any serious incident which the school deems Threatening behaviour to be of an extremist nature.
-An offence which is not listed but is, in the Wilful damage to opinion of the Headteacher, so serious that it will have a detrimental effect on the property it will have a detrimental effect on the discipline and well-being of the school Any other serious community. behaviour described in Deliberate activation of the fire alarm the relationship without good intent. policy.
+Actual or threatened physical assault against another student or an adult in school Sexual abuse or assault.
+Supplying an illegal drug or possession of an illegal drug with intent to supply.
+Carrying an offensive weapon.
+Making a malicious serious false allegation against a member of staff.
+Placing students, staff and members of the public in significant danger or at risk of significant harm, including arson or similarly dangerous behaviours.
+Persistent disruption and defiance including child on child abuse (which would include racist or homophobic abuse).
+Possession and/or use of an illegal drug or drug paraphernalia on school premises.
+Possession or use of e-cigarettes, vapes or products including tobacco.
+Any serious incident which the school deems to be of an extremist nature.
+An offence which is not listed but is, in the opinion of the Headteacher, so serious that it will have a detrimental effect on the discipline and well-being of the school community.
+Deliberate activation of the fire alarm without good intent.
 Repeated or serious misuse of the school computers by hacking or other activities that compromise the integrity of the computer network.
 Repeated verbal abuse of staff.
-Persistent disruption and defiance that may or may not be directly linked to the Classroom Consequences System.